APB is a Global Speaker, Celebrity & Entertainment Agency

 Speech Topics

-- An inspired perspective on the prevalence and impact of the myths, stigma, shame, and silence surrounding mental illness in the workplace.
+• A fresh, hopeful perspective on the myths, stigma, shame, and silence surrounding mental illness in the workplace.

 Awaken yourself to the profound impact mental illness has on organizational performance; and become empowered with simple steps to take immediately that will accelerate performance and make a difference in the lives of your colleagues, as well as your family and friends.